 Quick & easy grilled chicken tacos with homemade taco seasoning, corn tortillas, Mexican-inspired grilled corn, queso blanco, pickled red onions and cilantro.
 Perfect easy dish for a backyard BBQ, summer party, or Mexican themed dinner party.

-Yep, I'm definitely on a Mexican inspired food kick right now, big time.
-I just finished the series - the Taco Chronicles - on Netflix and let me tell you, nothing will make you want to get in the kitchen quicker, or dream about tacos a dozen different ways.
+I'm always on a Mexican-inspired food kick.
+I just finished the series - the Taco Chronicles - on Netflix and let me tell you, nothing will make you want to get in the kitchen quicker or dream about tacos a dozen different ways.
 Or maybe I'm just obsessed.
 Could be that.

 Some more tacos I want to try:

 - boiled egg

 - carne asada

 What's your favorite taco?
 What will you make for your next Taco Tuesday?

 For this taco, we'll do a simple three ingredient grilled chicken.
 Drizzle a couple of chicken breasts with some oil and then sprinkle on some Taco Seasoning.

 To make the corn squeeze lime juice onto 4 cobs and corn and grill them with the chicken.

 Grill your chicken, about 9-10 minutes, flipping halfway or until 165°F internally.